 Effect of High Mixing Time of Lubricant and Glidant

-Generally, the high mixing time of lubricant may decrease the tablet hardness .
-On the other hand, high mixing time of glidant does not affect tablet quality except excessive high mixing time.
+Generally, the high mixing time of lubricant may decrease the tablet’s hardness .
+On the other hand, the high mixing time of glidant does not affect tablet quality except for excessively high mixing time.
 But, the short mixing time of glidant cannot produce good flow ability.

 Mixing order of Lubricant and Glidant

-Typically, Lubricant is added to the blend prior to the end of the blending period.
+Typically, Lubricant is added to the final blend.
 Simply, it is the last stage of mixing before compression.
-On the other hand, Glidant is added to the blend prior mixing of lubricants, sometimes, in combination with lubricant.
-In addition, glidant is added to the first mixing stage in direct compression.
+On the other hand, Glidant is added either in the final blend or before wet granulation or spray granulation, sometimes, in combination with lubricant.

 Applications of Lubricant